Coronavirus (COVID-19) Resources

 Day of week Time 0, 1 or 2 Monday 6 a.m. to 8 p.m.
 3, 4 or 5 Tuesday 6 a.m. to 8 p.m.
 6, 7, 8 or 9 Wednesday 6 a.m. to 8 p.m.
 Any Thursday 6 a.m. to 8 p.m.
 Any Friday 6 a.m. to 8 p.m.

 - Minnesota was one of the first states to implement the additional $600 per week per person in expanded unemployment benefits and an extension of benefits to self-employed workers and independent contractors, provisions of the federal CARES Act emergency relief bill.
+The week of July 25 is the last week for Minnesotans to receive this extra benefit.

 - Minnesota veterans and surviving spouses facing financial hardship because of COVID-19 can apply for a one-time Disaster Relief Grant or Special Needs Grant.
 Learn more and apply here.